electron/symbolicate-mac/README.md

 Symbolicate an [Electron](http://electron.atom.io) macOS crash report that is missing symbols.

+This library downloads the `dSYM` assets needed to symbolicate and stores them in a `cache` folder relative to the module.
+These files are large (~300MB) and may take some time download initially.

 ## Usage

 - Copy the lines missing symbols from a crash report to a local `crash.txt` file: